MikeCase/workLog/Readme.md

 It's intended use really comes into play in the future when you run across a similar problem and can refer to your "notes" perse.
 # Features
 * Vehicle Idendification Number decoding.
 VIA NHTSA database.
+* Create, Update and Delete vehicles from the database.
 * Thats about it for now..

 ## Future features (to be updated often)